Local history - John Nelson 1878 - 1917

 John (senior) and Alice had six children, Alice Rowley, William, Winifred, Arthur Campbell, Herbert and John the youngest.

-After her divorce, John's mother Alice married second at Hackney in 1886, Carl Frederick Claus (1861 - 1904) the son of a famous German born chemist Carl Friedrich Claus who invented the 'Claus' process patented in 1883 for separating sulphur from gas contaminated with hydrogen sulphide.
+After her divorce, John's mother Alice married second at Hackney in 1886, Carl Frederick Claus (1861 - 1904) the son of a famous German born chemist Carl Friedrich Claus who invented the 'Claus' process patented in 1883 for separating sulphur from coal gas contaminated with hydrogen sulphide.

 Alice had two further children by Carl who was otherwise known as Charles - Alice Campbell Claus and Carl Frederick Campbell Claus (junior).
 In 1891 Carl Frederick Claus (1861 - 1904) was the manager of an electrical works in Swansea; by 1901 he was living in Hammersmith and described in the census as an Electro Metallurgist.